-D. Phased Employment 404

 E. Post-Retirement Health Benefits 404

 PART FIVE - THE ADMINISTRATION 501

 I. THE PRESIDENT 501

-A. The Office of the President 501
+A. The Office of the President

 B. President's Cabinet

 II.
 THE VICE PRESIDENT FOR FINANCE AND ADMINISTRATION AND TREASURER

 III.
 THE VICE PRESIDENT FOR ADVANCEMENT

 IV.
-THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS
+THE DEAN OF THE FACULTY/VICE PRESIDENT FOR ACADEMIC AFFAIRS 502

-A. The Office of the Dean of the Faculty/Vice President of Academic Affairs
+A. The Office of the Dean of the Faculty/Vice President of Academic Affairs 502

-B. Academic Staff
+B. Academic Staff 503

-C. The Associate Dean of the Faculty (faculty affairs)
+C. The Associate Dean of the Faculty (faculty affairs) 50

 D. The Associate Dean of the Faculty (student academic affairs)

-V. THE DEAN OF SPECIAL PROGRAMS
+V. THE DEAN OF SPECIAL PROGRAMS 504

 VI.
 THE DEAN OF STUDENTS AND VICE PRESIDENT FOR STUDENT AFFAIRS

 VII.
 THE VICE PRESIDENT AND DEAN OF ADMISSIONS AND FINANCIAL AID

 VIII.
 REVIEW OF SENIOR ADMINISTRATIVE OFFICERS

-PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: PO
+PART SIX - EQUAL EMPLOYMENT OPPORTUNITY, DIVERSITY, AND ANTI-HARASSMENT: POLICIE PROCEDURES S AND

-PROCEDURES 601

-I. INTRODUCTION 601
+I. INTRODUCTION

 II.
-ACADEMIC FREEDOM 601
+ACADEMIC FREEDOM

 III.
-SUMMARY STATEMENTS OF POLICY 602
+SUMMARY STATEMENTS OF POLICY

-A. Policy on Equal Employment Opportunity 602
+A. Policy on Equal Employment Opportunity

 B. Policy on Diversity 602

-C. Policies on Accessibility and Accommodations 603
+C. Policies on Accessibility and Accommodations

-D. Policy on Anti-Harassment 603
+D. Policy on Anti-Harassment

-E. Policy on Retaliation 603
+E. Policy on Retaliation

-F. Policy on Consensual Sexual Relationships Involving Students 604
+F. Policy on Consensual Sexual Relationships Involving Students

 1. Policy on Consensual Sexual Relationships with Current Students

-Policy on Consensual Sexual Relationships with Students When There Is No Formal Authori ,
+2. Policy on Consensual Sexual Relationships with Students When There Is No Formal Authority ov

 IV.
-REVIEW AND LIABILITY 604
+REVIEW AND LIABILITY

-A. Policy Review 604
+A. Policy Review

 B. Employees' Liability for Violations of these Policies 604

 V. PROCEDURES REGARDING EQUAL EMPLOYMENT OPPORTUNITY AND DIVERSITY 605

-A. Scope 605
+A. Scope

-1. Educational Environment 605
+1. Educational Environment

-2. Employment Environment 605
+2. Employment Environment 60

-B. Administration: Roles and Responsibilities
+B. Administration: Roles and Responsibilities 606

 VI.
 ANTI-HARASSMENT POLICY 607

-A. Harassment Defined 607
+A. Harassment Defined

-B. Sexual Harassment Defined 608
+B. Sexual Harassment Defined 60

 C. Third-Party Harassment 609

 VII.
-PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION A GAINST FACULTY
+PROCEDURES FOR RESOLVING COMPLAINTS OF HARASSMENT OR DISCRIMINATION AGAIN IST FACULTY

 MEMBERS 609

-A. Definition of Terms 610
+A. Definition of Terms

 B. Reporting Suspected Harassment and Discrimination 610

-C. Informal Complaint Resolution 613
+C. Informal Complaint Resolution 61

-D. Formal Complaint Procedures 614
+D. Formal Complaint Procedures 61

-E. Advisory Panel (AP) 614
+E. Advisory Panel (AP)

-F. Investigation 615
+F. Investigation

+G. Legal Review